 Within those statistics, Florida accounts for 60% of that figure.
 Incidentally, Flordia accounts for 38% of unprovoked bits worldwide.

-The NY Post published an article that confirmed 2021 was the first year in several years that saw a dramatic increase in the number of unprovoked human-shark interactions.
+ISAF confirmed that 2021 was the first year in several years that saw a dramatic increase in the number of unprovoked human-shark interactions.

 A total of 73 attacks were reported in 2021.
 This was an increase from 52 in 2020.
 Within those attacks, Hawaii recorded 6 attacks and California 3.

-As reported in EcoWatch, 2018 saw the first fatal shark bite recorded in Massachusetts in 82 years.
+As reported by CNN, 2018 saw the first fatal shark bite recorded in Massachusetts in 82 years.
 Before the attack on the 15th of September 2018, the most recent fatal attack was recorded in 1936.

-Many believe the surging population of seals on the coast have beckoned greater numbers of Great White sharks to the area.
+Many believe the surging population of seals on the coast has beckoned greater numbers of Great White sharks to the area.

 Florida Shark Attack Statistics

-28 Cases in Florida Represent 60% of the US Total Shark Attacks (Florida Museum)
+16 Cases in Florida Represent 39% of the US Total Shark Attacks in 2022 (ISAF)

-As reported by CBS News, based on the data from the ISAF, Florida was home to 60% of the total shark attacks in the US during 2021.
+Based on the data from the ISAF, Florida was home to 39% of the total shark attacks in the US during 2022.

-38% of the Unprovoked Shark Bits Worldwide Occur in Florida
+28% of the Unprovoked Shark Bites Worldwide Occur in Florida (ISAF)

-The same source data can be used to determine that not only is Florida responsible for 60% of unprovoked shark bites across the US but for over a third (38%) of unprovoked bites worldwide.
+The same source data can be used to determine that not only is Florida responsible for 39% of unprovoked shark bites across the US but for over a quarter (28%) of unprovoked bites worldwide.

-Volusia County in Florida Had the Highest Number of Shark Bites (17), Representing 63% of the State’s Total (Florida Museum)
+Volusia County in Florida Had the Highest Number of Shark Bites (7), Representing 44% of the State’s Total (ISAF)

-A study reported in Newsweek examined the total number of unprovoked shark bites in Florida to determine that Volusia county is the hotbed of Floridian shark activity accounting for 63% of all Florida’s attacks.
+The same ISAF study examined the total number of unprovoked shark bites in Florida to determine that Volusia County is the hotbed of Floridian shark activity, accounting for 44% of all Florida’s attacks.

-The same information which was supplied by the ISAF confirmed that three other Flordia beaches reported multiple shark attacks during the year: Brevard, Miami-Dade, and St. Lucie.
+The same information that the ISAF supplied confirmed that these Flordia counties reported shark attacks during 2022: Monroe, Martin, Nassau, Pinellas, Brevard, and Palm Beach counties.

 Most Shark Attacks Worldwide Statistics